 Invisible braces work great for some people, others not so much.
 Here are the pros and cons to using invisible braces.

 However, as the industry advances, new technologies are emerging to reduce the current limitations of invisible braces.
-If you’re curious to see if invisible aligners will work for you, we suggest you read and watch consumer reviews to see if someone else has a similar orthodontic issue, or you can just order an impression kit and get the opinion of a licensed dentist and orthodontist.
+If you’re curious to see if invisible aligners will work for you, we suggest you read consumer reviews to see if someone else has a similar orthodontic issue, or you can just order an impression kit and get the opinion of a licensed dentist and orthodontist.

 The cost of your invisible braces largely depends on the extent of alignment your teeth need and how many aligners you’ll need throughout the treatment.
 The average price for invisible braces is between $3,500 and $8,000.
 However, you’ll need to talk with your dentist or orthodontist to get a better estimate of the final price.

 If you choose to purchase invisible aligners online, you could be paying a lot less — especially if you pay the entire amount upfront.

 This price doesn’t include the cost of the impression kit, which will vary depending on which company you choose, but when compared to other invisible aligner companies, this is a decent price reduction.

 Many invisible aligner companies offer flexible monthly payment plans, which is helpful to consumers who don’t want to pay all at once.
 While you might pay a bit more by choosing the monthly payment plans, it isn’t a huge price difference.

 Customers should also be aware that they can use their dental insurance, as well as their HSA or FSA debit card, to pay for the treatment.
 Many dental plans will cover your treatments the same way they would cover braces.
 It’s important to talk to your insurance provider before signing up for an invisible braces treatment plan to see if they can help reduce the overall cost.